R. Steven Hicks

-Vice Chairman Hicks was elected Vice Chairman by the Board on February 8, 2011, reelected as Vice Chairman on August 22, 2013, and May 13, 2015.
-He is Chairman of the Health Affairs Committee and serves on the Academic Affairs Committee, and the Audit, Compliance, and Risk Management Committee.
+Vice Chairman Hicks was elected Vice Chairman by the Board on February 8, 2011, re-elected as Vice Chairman on August 22, 2013, and May 13, 2015.
+He currently serves as Chairman of the Health Affairs Committee and serves on the Academic Affairs Committee, and the Audit, Compliance, and Risk Management Committee.
 Vice Chairman Hicks also serves on the UTIMCO Board of Directors.
-He previously served as Chairman of the Academic Affairs Committee; the Audit, Compliance, and Risk Management Committee; and the Finance and Planning Committee.
+He previously served as Chairman of the Academic Affairs Committee; the Audit, Compliance, and Risk Management Committee, and the Finance and Planning Committee.

-Mr. Hicks made radio history by inventing the local marketing agreement (LMA), the forerunner to radio duopoly, which dramatically changed how the broadcasting industry did business by allowing the consolidation of radio station operations.
-This innovation returned many radio stations to profitability, increasing the value of broadcast properties across the nation.
-Eventually, his new system of management helped persuade Congress to change the ownership rules in the Telecommunications Act of 1996.
+Steve made radio history by inventing the local marketing agreement (LMA), the forerunner to the radio duopoly, which has dramatically changed the way the broadcasting industry does business by allowing consolidation of radio station operations.
+This innovation changed FCC regulations and returned many radio stations to profitability, increasing the value of broadcast properties across the nation.
+Eventually, Hicks’ new system of management helped persuade Congress to change ownership rules in the 1996 Telecommunications Act.